will-roscoe/physicstools/CQT/README.md

 -  2.5 Toy Model

-3 Linear Algebra In Dirac Notation PostScript or PDF
+3 Linear Algebra In Dirac Notation

 -  3.1 Hilbert Space and Inner Product
 -  3.2 Linear Functionals and the Dual Space